-- The driveway must not be wider than the garage and the crossover. - A minimum 300mm landscape strip must be provided to the side boundary. - 4.
-The construction of driveways must not cut through existing footpaths.5.
-Driveways must be constructed prior to occupancy and any - not cut through existing will be borne by the lot owner/builder.
+- 1. A maximum of one crossover per lot. - 2.
+The driveway must not be wider than the garage and the - A minimum 300mm landscape strip must be provided to the side boundary. - 4.
+The construction of driveways must not cut through existing footpaths. - Driveways must be constructed prior to occupancy and any applicable landscaping request.